 - Add onion and cook for 45 seconds.

 - Add chicken and cook, breaking it up as you go.
 When it changes from pink to white, add Sauce.
 Cook until the liquid mostly disappears - about 2 minutes.

 - Stir through shallots.
 Then stir through coriander and immediately take off the heat.

-- Serve over rice, with slices of cucumber and tomato wedges (very authentic Thai!).
+- Serve immediately with jasmine rice or other rice - or for a low carb, low cal option, try Cauliflower Rice!
+Add slices of cucumber and tomato wedges (very authentic Thai!).
 Garnish with extra chilli and coriander if desired.